lilithgannone/lilygannone.ics385spring2026/week4/qrcode-hw4b/readme.md

 ## What I Did
 - Researched QR codes for security, formatting, and ideal file type information.
 Investigated popular QR code generation sites.
 Went through the Udemy project.
-- Wrote the entirety of this readme.md file.
+- Wrote the readme.md file.
 - Created the plans and wrote the prompts for the added functionalities.
 - Workshopped with AI about my ideas for the changes to see what's doable and realistic for a beginner programmer using AI assistance.
 - Wrote the instructional section and generated the banner with some assistance from AI for syntax.